sormazabal/Thesis_template_GIMBC/README.md

 This template is based on SCUDO's PhD Thesis template, at Politecnico di Milano, and modified by Zow Ormazabal.
-I has a CC BY 4.0 license: https://creativecommons.org/licenses/by/4.0/
+It has a CC BY 4.0 license: https://creativecommons.org/licenses/by/4.0/